 And be sure to scroll down for the Best All Inclusive Resorts that are ‘clothing optional’ – ideal if you want no tan lines at all!

-- Temptation Cancun (Cancun, Mexico) – The recently-remodeled Temptation is an adults-only resort with a young-ish crowd (mostly late-twenties to just-breaching-forties, with the occasional younger or older), and three pools (‘fun’, ‘sports’, and ‘quiet’) all of which allow topless — but not nude — sunbathing.
+- Temptation Cancun (Cancun, Mexico) – The recently-remodeled Temptation is an adults-only resort with a young-ish crowd (mostly late-twenties to just-breaching-forties, with the occasional younger or older), and three pools (‘fun’, ‘sports’, and ‘quiet’) all of which allow topless sunbathing (but not full-on nudity!).
 Very fun, party atmosphere, lots of activities, and a sexy vibe.

 - Breathless Riviera Cancun (Riviera Maya, Mexico) – This is a brand-new, ultra-contemporary chic resort (526 rooms) that’s just a 15 minute drive from the Cancun airport.
 Featuring three distinct and unique sections – the xhale club section for those seeking an elevated level of personal service and luxury (with an exclusive pool), the energy center for those looking to mix & mingle (with a social pool) and the xcelerate Party Zone for those who live and breathe for the party (with yes, a ‘party’ pool).
 Topless sunbathing is allowed at one pool (the party pool, natch) and on the beach.